samjones00/docs/docs/_documentation/Serialization-deserialization.md

 ### Encapsulate inside a plugin

-If you'll looking to standardize on a customer serializer implementation, it's recommended to wrap the registration inside a plugin.
+If you're looking to standardize on a custom implementation, it's recommended to wrap the registration inside a plugin.

 E.g. here's how you can change ServiceStack to use .NET's `XmlSerializer` instead of its `DataContractSerializer` default: